OCR TOOLS

 Below is the output generated from the above code.

-Easyocr vs Tesseract (OCR Features Comparison): Figure 6 - Tesseract Output
+EasyOCR vs Tesseract (OCR Features Comparison): Figure 6 - Tesseract Output

 IronOCR

-A powerful Optical Character Recognition library lets .NET developers harness the power of IronOCR for efficient extraction of text from images, PDFs, and more document formats.
-Advanced algorithms ensure very high accuracy even for complex layouts or multi-language environments.
-Supports JPEG, PNG, GIF, and TIFF formats.
-The library offers variable settings, where fine-tuning of the OCR engine process by such parameters as image resolution or orientation for text is possible.
+IronOCR is a powerful Optical Character Recognition library that allows .NET developers to leverage IronOCR for efficient text extraction from images, PDFs, and other document formats.
+Advanced algorithms provide high accuracy even for complex layouts or multi-language environments, supporting JPEG, PNG, GIF, and TIFF formats.
+The library offers configurable settings, enabling fine-tuning of the OCR engine process with parameters such as image resolution or text orientation.

 Features of IronOCR